abobija/esp-smartconfig-dart/README.md

 The SmartConfig<sup>TM</sup> is a provisioning technology to connect a new Wi-Fi device to a Wi-Fi network.

 The advantage of this technology is that the device does not need to directly know SSID or password of an Access Point (AP).
-This information is provided using this library.
+Those information is provided using this library.
 This is particularly important to headless device and systems, due to their lack of a user interface.

 ## Implemented protocols

-- EspTouch V2
+- EspTouch V2 :closed_lock_with_key:

+## Examples

+Several examples of using this library are available in [example](example) folder.

 ## Author